 |3.||Agile is more rigid than Scrum and there is not much room left for change.||Scrum is more flexible and has an instant reaction to changes|

 |4.||In Agile there is strong collaboration through face–to–face communication between team members and the cross-functional teams at large.||Scrum, on the other hand, collaborates and communicates through stand-up meetings held daily along with fixed roles assigned to the team members, scrum master and the product owner.|

 |5.||The delivery tenure for Agile is not fixed but usually frequent, usually known as continuous delivery (CI).||For Scrum, the delivery is always after each ‘sprint’ that are for fifteen days, so after every fifteen days, there is a delivery.|

 |6.||Design and execution are always kept simple for Agile||Scrum is more innovative and experimental with the implementation of the design.|

 |7.||In an Agile approach, the customer is the king, so there is regular feedback from the customer during the process for the development of the product.||Scrum involves team members and feedback through daily sessions that are conducted in the stand-up meeting among the teams.|

-The world of software development is fast and everchanging. if you want to sustain in this ever-evolving world you must be swift and utilize opportunities keeping up with the changes.
-Here time is the most important aspect to succeed.
+The world of software development is fast and ever-changing. if you want to sustain in this ever-evolving world you must be swift and utilize opportunities to keep up with the changes.
+Here time is the most important aspect of success.
 A software produced a few months back needs constant updates to run it smoothly.
-There is no time to waste and Scrum framework helps you to achieve this within no time.
+There is no time to waste and the Scrum framework helps you to achieve this within no time.
 Therefore, Agile methodology is the preferred approach while the Scrum framework is a comprehensive practice to accelerate Agile.